-You know I love me some good baby gifts, as evidenced by the extensive baby registry I’ve set up for my fake baby, Flick.
-But what do you get for expecting parents who seem to already have all the essentials, or for someone who you have no idea what to get?
+You know I love me some good baby gifts, but what do you get for expecting parents who seem to already have all the essentials, or for someone who you have no idea what to get?

 Well let me tell ya, I think nothing makes a more unique baby gift than something that provides direct help to another parent or child in need.

 Here’s my list of fantastic baby gifts that give back!

 These swaddlers and sleep sacks are not only gorgeous, but with every purchase a premature or underweight baby in a developing country will be helped with an Embrace Infant Warmer so they aren’t reliant on scarce (or unavailable) incubators.
 I personally like the Swaddle/Sleep Bag combo because it’s like a two-fer!

 Soapbox Soaps combines my love of yummy-smelling soaps with a philanthropic mission to provide hygiene products and clean water to families in developing countries.
 For every bar of soap sold, SoapBox donates another bar of soap to a person in-need and every shampoo purchase provides a month of clean water.
 You can even find this brand at Target.

 TOMs started out selling cute, comfy shoes and has always pledged to donate a pair of shoes to a child in a developing country with every purchase.
 Fast forward 10 years and now TOMs sells shoes, bags, eyewear, and coffee!
 They still use the one-to-one philanthropy model, so your shoe purchase buys a child a pair of shoes, a bag purchase buys someone a safe birth, a coffee purchase provides someone with clean water, etc.

 Psst: these are also one of the brands voted by readers as the most comfortable to wear during pregnancy.